expressvpn/expressvpn_leak_testing/docs/setting_up_windows.md

 ## Install helper tools

+> ❗️WARNING: These tools were previously dependent on a 3rd party application called `windows-kill`.
+  The GitHub repo for that tool has recently been taken over.
+We have removed the link to the repo as a security precaution.
+If you wish to run the tools on Windows then, as of the time of writing, you will either need to find an alternative distribution of the source/binaries for this tool or find a suitable replacement.

-Download pre-built binaries of https://github.com/alirdn/windows-kill or build them yourselves.
+Download pre-built binaries of `windows-kill` or build them yourselves.
 Then copy the binaries into `$EXTRA_BIN_PATH`.

 ## (Optional) Setup cmder